Coordination in distributed networks via coded actions with application to power control: Information constraints on black achievable empirical coordination

-which expands as } \tc{black}{By definition, $X_{2,Z}$ is a function of $(X_{0}^{Z-1},Y^{Z-1})$.
+\tc{black}{By definition, $X_{2,Z}$ is a function of $(Z,X_{0}^{Z-1},Y^{Z-1})$.
 Consequently, } \tc{black}{This gives us the desired lower bound for the left term of (\ref{eq:equality-lb-ub}).
-Now, the upper bound for the right term of (\ref{eq:equality-lb-ub}) is obtained as follows.
-Using a chain rule, we have } \tc{black}{The last term of (\ref{eq:last-term}) can be upper bounded as follows:
+We now upper bound for the right hand side of (\ref{eq:equality-lb-ub}) as follows.
+Using a chain rule, we have } \tc{black}{The last term of (\ref{eq:last-term}) is upper bounded as